cheese1/medusawiki/Settings-explained.md

 #### GitHub

 `Branch version:`
-This shows the Sickrage versions you can select.
+This shows the Medusa versions you can select.
 Master branch is the default and the Develop branch is hidden, and can only be access if a GitHub account is added.
 However end-users should always use Master and only switch to Develop if asked.
 `GitHub username`
 Here you can add your GitHub username.
 `GitHub password`